NREL/PRAS/SystemModel_HDF5_spec.md

 The `_core` dataset should be a vector / one-dimensional array storing instances of a compound datatype with the following fields (in order):

- 1. `name`: 128-byte string.
+ 1. `name`: 128-byte ASCII string.
 Stores the **unique** name of each generator.
- 2. `category`: 128-byte string.
+ 2. `category`: 128-byte ASCII string.
 Stores the category of each generator.
- 3. `region`: 128-byte string.
+ 3. `region`: 128-byte ASCII string.
 Stores the region of each generator.

 Each generator in the system corresponds to a single instance of the compound datatype, so the vector should have as many elements as there are storages in